atlas-bi/website/src/docs/library/deploy/index.md

 ---
-title: Deploy
+title: Deploy | Learn how to start Atlas Library locally and make changes to the codebase
 tags: Library
-description: Learn how to start Atlas Library locally and make changes to the codebase.
+description: Download the latest release of Atlas Library onto your workstation and getting running with the getting started guide.
+Update Settings.
 Settings are kept in json files.
+Update the website configuration files as specified in configuration.
 keywords: atlas, atlas library, unified report library, data governance, database, deploy, running locally
 layout: docs_library.njk
 date: Last Modified